disteph/cdsat/README.txt

 ./main.native

-If no argument is given, the small examples written by hand in Otherwise, you may give, as an argument, a file .cnf in DIMACS format
+If no argument is given, the small examples written by hand in main.ml are treated, and printed in latex/output.tex Otherwise, you may give, as an argument, a file in DIMACS format, or a directory containing such files.

 Alternatively: